etienne-dldc/gravity-rocket-poc/README.md

-# gravity-rocket-poc
+# Gravity Rocket (POC)

-A simple POC for a game principle.
+> A simple POC for a game principle.
+> This is POC for a game principle where you control a ship by adding and moving planets to change the gravity.